sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

     ';
     ```

+## Use
+Lets use the function.
+Chatgpt's comments are so nice.

 === ":octicons-image-16: Use"

     ```sql linenums="1"
-    select api.functions.chatGPT('Can you tell me how amazing daniels tutorials are?');
+    select api.functions.chatgpt('Can you tell me how amazing daniels tutorials are?');
     ```

 === ":octicons-image-16: Result"